GabrielVareilles/rails-matching/README.md

 ```

 ### SQL
-And the SQL version should be slightly modified using `CASE` `WHEN` statements :fearful:
+And the SQL version should be slightly :fearful: modified using `CASE` `WHEN` statements.

 ```ruby
   def matches_with_sql(top_n)